IotDevLabEmbeddedSystem/EmbeddedSystem22-23/README.md

      All Screens are completed and logics still in progress (ideation)

 # Web Platform
-     #Web Platform on hold since the project was built on top of an api to make it easy to integrate with already existing web apps for some hospitals
+     Web Platform on hold since the project was built on top of an api to make it easy to integrate with already existing web apps for some hospitals

 # Hardware
-     Microcontroller used was esp32 ,sensors include Max10302 for heart beat and pulse ,time of flight for measuring height,gy-906 for temperature,load cell for measuring weight.the data collected was pushed to online server which can be access form the api section.
+     Microcontroller used was esp32 ,sensors include Max10302 for heart beat and pulse , time of flight for measuring height,gy-906 for temperature,load cell for measuring weight. the data collected was pushed to online server which can be access form the api section.

 # Display